fcortesbio/BiteTrack/infrastructure/scripts/README.md

 - MongoDB container must be running and healthy
 - Python with bcrypt module installed

+### `quick-start.sh`

+Quick restart script for existing environments (mode 4 in init menu).

+**Features:**

+- Uses existing `.env.development` and/or `.env.production` files
+- No reconfiguration needed - just starts services
+- Auto-detects which environment files exist
+- If both exist, prompts user to choose
+- Ensures MongoDB replica set is initialized

+**Behavior:**

+- **Dev environment only**: Starts MongoDB only
+- **Prod environment only**: Starts full Docker stack
+- **Both environments exist**: Prompts user to choose which to start

+**Use Cases:**

+- Restart after `docker compose down`
+- Switch between environments quickly
+- Skip full setup when environment is already configured

 ### `check-dev-env.sh`

 Pre-flight validation for `npm run dev` command.